 Calculating and rolling out the Eco-score takes time.
 That is why we chose to determine them first for some 2,500 food products of our private labels Boni Selection (including Boni Bio), Spar, Graindor and Everyday.
 Meanwhile, you can now consult the Eco-score of national brand products on the websites of Colruyt, Bio-Planet and Collect&Go and in the Xtra-app.
 You can find the Nutri-Score on the packaging of Boni Selection products.
 We are gradually adding the scores of an increasing number of products.

 No, not necessarily.
-Meat often has a greater CO2 impact than vegetable food because of the feed used in livestock farming, the agricultural area used, the excrement of ruminants, the use of pesticides, etc. But there are several criteria by which the Eco-score of meat products can be significantly improved.
-The type of meat or the production location, for example.
-Poultry has a lower impact than beef.
-And locally produced meat will usually score better than meat from far away regions.
-After all, local production earns extra bonus points.
-Of course, the life cycle analysis remains the decisive factor.
+Meat often has a greater CO2 impact than vegetable food because of the feed used in livestock farming, the agricultural area used, the greenhouse gases emitted through the digestive processes of ruminants, the use of pesticides, etc. But there are several criteria by which the Eco-score of meat products can be significantly improved.
+The type of meat for example is a crucial factor, and the production location also has a considerable impact on the Eco-score.
+Poultry for instance has a lower impact than beef.
+And locally produced meat will generally score better than meat from faraway regions.
+Local production indeed earns extra bonus points in the bonus-malus system.
+Although the life-cycle analysis remains the deciding factor of course.